 Through this decision, Rotary is following the guidance of the World Health Organization and national public health authorities in limiting unnecessary travel and observing the best public health practices, fulfilling our responsibility to best protect our members and the communities we serve.

 Read more about Rotary-funded travel.

 Q: Is the Rotary International secretariat taking precautions?

-RI staff at Evanston headquarters and all of Rotary’s global offices are practicing social distancing by working from home until least 31 May.
+RI staff at Evanston headquarters and all of Rotary’s global offices are practicing social distancing by working from home.